Girishaprasad-2001/Kubernetes-Architecture/Git-README.md

 ### How do you restrict who can push to a branch in GitHub?

 I use Branch Protection Rules.
 In the repository settings, I create a protection rule for branches such as main or release/*, enable "Restrict who can push to matching branches," and assign only authorized users or teams like DevOps or Release Managers.
 I also require pull requests, approvals, and successful CI/CD checks to ensure code quality and governance before changes reach protected branches.

+### How do you restrict branch creation in GitHub?

+GitHub's modern approach is to use Rulesets.
+Under Repository or Organization Settings, I create a branch ruleset and enable Restrict Creations.
+Then I specify which users or teams, such as Release Managers or DevOps, are allowed to create branches matching patterns like release/* or hotfix/*.
+This prevents unauthorized users from creating sensitive branches while maintaining governance and release control.
+### How to Restrict Branch Deletion in GitHub?
+"To restrict branch deletion in GitHub, I configure Branch Protection Rules under Repository Settings.
+For critical branches such as main, develop, and release branches, I enable protection and disable deletions.
+I also require pull requests, approvals, and successful build checks before changes can be merged.
+In enterprise environments, I prefer Organization Rulesets to enforce consistent branch protection policies across multiple repositories."

+### How do you resolve a Git merge conflict?

+First, I identify the conflicted files using git status.
+Then I open the files and review the conflict markers (<<<<<<, =======, >>>>>>>).
+I decide which changes to keep or combine, remove the markers, and save the file.
+After that, I stage the resolved files using git add, complete the merge with git commit, and push the changes.
+For rebase conflicts, I use git rebase --continue after resolving the conflicts.